 We’re almost there….
 February is underway and spring is just around the corner.
 I still want it to hurry up though!

 It really won’t be long before I’m up to my neck in packets of seed and fussing over my labelled pots like a mother hen.
 But the fact remains that it’s still winter, and most plants just won’t tolerate being started off until the weather warms up a bit and the light improves.
-There are some that will happily get going in February though, here are some suggestions for what you can get a head start on now.
+That said, there are some that will happily get going in February if you just can’t wait to grow something!

 You can sow these little fireballs in February, but they need to be in a greenhouse or indoors on a sunny windowsill as they need the heat to germinate.
 Our favourite is *Apache, which is a small plant that produces loads of chillies with a real kick.
 We always dry some of the crop too, the bright red fruits look lovely hanging in the kitchen.